LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 which enables a broad set of existing seemingly unrelated use cases:

 - CSS variables that build on the parent value, e.g. nesting level
-- Font weight that is relative to the parent (made a bigger pain point after variable fonts)
+- Font weight that is relative to the parent (a bigger pain point after variable fonts)
 - Inner corner rounding that correctly follows the parent
 - Swapping foreground and background colors on accent elements
 - Elements that “bleed” out of their parents margins
-- Decorations that match the parent’s background or border color
+- Box decorations that create irregular shapes

-There were existing proposals for many of these, some of which did suffer from overfitting, while others can still be implemented as shortcuts, but with much lower priority.
+There were existing proposals for some of these, some of which did suffer from overfitting, while others can still be implemented as shortcuts, but with much lower priority.

 </details>